Joseph M. Reeves: World War II

 Admiral Arthur Japy Hepburn, left, assuming command of United States Fleet from Admiral Joseph M. Reeves, 24 June 1936.

 World War II broke out in Europe on 1 September 1939, and Reeves was recalled to active duty on 13 May 1940, advanced to vice admiral on the retired list, and attached to the Office of the United States Secretary of the Navy.
 Reeves served simultaneously as Lend-Lease Liaison Officer from March 1941 to December 1945, Senior Military Member of the Munitions Assignments Board and Chairman of the Munitions Assignment Committee (Navy) from 13 February 1942 to 8 November 1945, and Chairman of the Joint Munitions Allocation Committee from 11 January 1944 to 2 September 1945.

-In diplomatic relations with the senior military representatives of the Allies during World war II, Reeves displayed unusual qualities of leadership and rendered invaluable service in carrying out his duties.
-His skill and initiative in bringing about the harmonious distribution of finished materials to meet the demands of all United Nations Services, were essential to the integration of the Allied military organization, and his brilliant analyses of the overall situation were substantial factors in executing logistic plans in accordance with strategic requirements.
+In diplomatic relations with the senior military during World war II, Reeves displayed unusual qualities of leadership and rendered invaluable service in carrying out his duties.

+During the war Reeves proved to be a good leader and diplomat when communicating with the representatives of the Allies, managing the distribution of finished materials throughout the United Nations.

 Reeves retired from the Navy as an admiral in June 1947 and received the Distinguished Service Medal and Legion of Merit for his service.
 He spent his last years living in Maryland and died at the National Naval Medical Center in Bethesda, Maryland, on 25 March 1948.